 Should I buy a “Dry Charge” A/C system?

-- Increased energy efficiency for reduced cost of comfort
+- Improved energy efficiency for reduced cost of comfort

-- Leading technology to lower humidity
+- Modern technology to lessen humidity

-- Current production refrigerant solutions allowing longer life and extended availability of refrigerant
+- Current production refrigerant solutions ensuring longer life and extended availability of refrigerant

-- Extended warranty periods for significant peace of mind
+- Longer warranty periods for more peace of mind

 - Quieter operation for a more peaceful indoor environment

-- Earth friendly refrigerant for lower impact on the environment
+- Eco friendly refrigerant for lower impact on the environment

-- Matched coil solutions for enhanced reliability and guaranteed cooling and heating performance
+- Matched coil solutions for increased reliability and guaranteed cooling and heating performance

-Definitely.
+Yes.
 There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, as long as it is as a repair for an existing system.

-Major manufacturers honor a standard 5-year parts warranty on dry charge units.
+Major manufacturers have established a standard 5-year parts warranty on dry charge units.
 While this affords industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase substantially.

 Will the R-22 refrigerant be expensive to buy?

-It is likely that as a result of supply and demand, the refrigerant will probably go up in price.
-As the phase out process of R22 continues, new R-22 refrigerant production will progressively be reduced, with full elimination of its production in 2020.
-Until then, indications are that there will likely be sufficient supply to meet the current demand.
+It is likely that as a result of supply and demand, R-22 refrigerant will become more expensive.
+As the phase out process of R22 continues, new R-22 refrigerant production will gradually be reduced, with full elimination of its production in 2020.
+Until that time however, indications are that there will likely be sufficient supply to meet the current demand.